Nigeria

 A Nigerian resident company is taxable on its worldwide income.
 On the other hand, a non-resident company is subject to tax only on income derived from Nigeria.

-Dividends, interest, rents, and royalties earned abroad and brought into Nigeria through government-approved channels are exempt from Nigerian tax; otherwise, the income is taxable at the corporates income tax rate.
+Dividends, interest, rents, and royalties earned abroad and brought into Nigeria through government-approved channels are exempt from Nigerian tax; otherwise, the income is taxable at the CIT rate.